Call Us Today! Text Us

-Construction Defects and Disputes in Solon, Ohio
+Construction Defects and Disputes in Cleveland, Ohio

 Construction defects and disputes can turn the excitement of a new home or renovation project into a nightmare for homeowners and contractors alike.
 When issues arise involving the quality of work, materials, or design, it’s crucial to have an experienced construction-defect attorney on your side to protect your rights and interests.

-At Cavell Law, our attorney has been helping clients in Solon, Ohio, and the surrounding areas with construction defect cases for years.
+At Cavell Law, our attorney has been helping clients in Cleveland, Ohio, and the surrounding areas with construction defect cases for years.
 We understand the challenges and legal issues involved in these disputes, and we have the skills and resources to help you find the best possible resolution.

 If you’re dealing with a construction defect or dispute, don’t wait to seek legal help.
 Contact Cavell Law today to schedule a consultation.